When to visit

 Birthplace of the American Revolution, Boston is one of the oldest cities in the United States and a fascinating, accessible tourist destination, even for first-time visitors to the USA.

 Widely considered to be the most European city in America, Boston will charm you with its rich history and its distinct neighbourhoods.

 Discover the architecture, culture and historic pride of this economic capital with a sightseeing tour—by bike, ''Duck Tour'' or on foot—or self-guided tour.

 Numerous historic sites bear witness to America's fight for liberty, from North End to Beacon Hill to Back Bay.

-If you fancy a little salt air, a walk along the Boston Waterfront, on Atlantic Avenue, will allow you to admire the boats and the various docks such as Commercial Wharf, Long Wharf and Rowes Wharf .
+If you fancy breathing in a little salt air, a walk along the Boston Waterfront, on Atlantic Avenue, will allow you to admire the boats and the various docks such as Commercial Wharf, Long Wharf and Rowes Wharf .
 You can also stop for a picnic in Christopher Columbus Park.

 New England Aquarium

 The New England Aquarium has so much to offer that visitors of all ages hardly know where to look first!

 From sharks to penguins, clownfish to anacondas, the aquarium is home to more than 600 species of animals, reptiles and fish, including several rare specimens.

 The main attraction is, without a doubt, the Giant Ocean Tank, a four-storey, 700,000-litre coral reef featuring hundreds of Caribbean reef animals that visitors can observe through large glass windows.